 - Voting rights: Italian citizens have the right to vote in national, regional, and local elections in Italy.
 You can also vote in European Parliament elections, giving you a voice in the decisions that affect Italy and the EU.

-- Dual citizenship: Italy allows dual citizenship, meaning you can hold Italian citizenship along with citizenship from another country, without needing to renounce your original nationality.
+- Dual citizenship: Italy allows dual citizenship, meaning you can hold Italian dual citizenship and citizenship from another country, without needing to renounce your original nationality.

 - Access to an Italian passport: An Italian passport offers visa-free or visa-on-arrival access to many countries worldwide, making travel easier.
 It ranks 22nd on the Global Citizen Solution Global Passport Index, reflecting its strong international mobility.